-You can leave cryptocurrency like Bitcoin to your loved ones when you die
+Leaving cryptocurrency to your loved ones

 Cryptocurrency is digital money.
 It’s protected by technology called blockchain which safely stores information about your transactions.